DEALTALK-Canada's Telus risks costly snub with Mobilicity bid

 Quebecor's Videotron bought regional airwaves in that auction and then expanded its reach outside its home base in the mostly French-speaking province of Quebec with a purchase in a 700 MHz auction earlier this year.

-By threatening to bar Telus from the coming auction process, the government may not only have signalled its intention to block this deal, but also to discourage Telus from launching legal action against its final ruling on the Mobilicity deal. ($1 = 1.1030 Canadian Dollars) (Additional reporting by Louise Egan in Ottawa and Euan Rocha in Toronto; editing by Matthew Lewis)
+By threatening to bar Telus from the coming auction process, the government may not only have signaled its intention to block this deal, but also to discourage Telus from launching legal action against its final ruling on the Mobilicity deal. ($1 = 1.1030 Canadian dollars) (Additional reporting by Louise Egan in Ottawa and Euan Rocha in Toronto; Editing by Matthew Lewis and Dan Grebler)